Impact of time-retarded noise on dynamical decoupling schemes for qubits: Model and method

 For the numerical simulations, it is convenient to expand the autocorrelation function of the reservoir in a mathematically consistent way as follows:

 which was introduced to the free-pole hierarchical equations of motion (FP-HEOM) method~\cite{XuPRL2022}.
 To obtain the sets $\{d_k\}$, $\{\omega_k\}$, and $\{\gamma_k\}$ efficiently for a given accuracy, the barycentric representation of the spectral noise power $S_\beta(\omega)$ is exploited.
+Other representations of $C(t)$, for example, those reported in a previous study~\cite{TakahashiJCP2024}, are also, of course, applicable to this study.